The evolution of gestural display

 This great-tailed grackle is one of many species that performs a wide array of gestural displays to communicate with rivals and potential mates alike.

-While exploring the evolution of gestural complexity in blackbirds, we found that display complexity is best explained by biogeography rather than social mating system.
+For example, in blackbirds, display complexity is best explained by biogeography rather than social mating system.
 This suggests that deep evolutionary history plays a fundamental role in shaping gestural displays.
-We are now exploring the link between gesture and other displays-- including vocalizations-- in this group.
+Likewise, in toucans, evolutionary routes to display complexity are relatively canalized, with display diversification arising through secondary loss of key display elements.

 2. Evolution of neuromotor support for gesture